hfcRed/Agent-8s/README.md

 - `pnpm dev` to run the bot locally
 - `pnpm run build` to create a build of the bot
+- `task test` to compile and execute the automated suite inside Docker

 ## Environment configuration